owenthereal/blog/posts/java/_posts/2011-02-23-speed-up-j2ee-environment-setup-with-jetty-maven-plugin.markdown

 #### Introducing Jetty Maven Plugin

 Jetty is a web server and javax.servlet container.
 One of its greatest features is its ability to be embedded into any Java application.
 The Jetty Maven plugin is just a simple integration of Jetty into the Maven build process.
-But don't get it wrong, Jetty is embeddable doesn't mean it is less performing.
-It's actually powering [Google App Engine][3] and [VMware Zimbra][4] with awesome scalability.
+But don't get it wrong, being embeddable doesn't mean being less performing.
+Jetty is actually powering engine behind [Google App Engine][3] and [VMware Zimbra][4].
 After all, scalability is more related to your app's implementation than the container.

 #### Running a single web app

-To run a single web app, it is as simple as including the Jetty Maven Plugin as a plugin dependency And run it with "*mvn jetty:run*" in the command line:
+To run a single web app, it is as simple as including the Jetty Maven Plugin as a plugin dependency in your pom file and run the "*mvn jetty:run*" command:

 {% highlight xml %}
 <project xmlns="http://maven.apache.org/POM/4.0.0" xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance"